MagHammond91/project_sql/README.md

 ### Here is the breakdown of the most demanded skills for data scientist jobs in 2023

 - **Python** and **SQL** remain as the fundamental for a data scientist role.
-This shows the need for stong foundational skills in data manipulation, analysis and machine learning.
+This shows the need for strong foundational skills in data manipulation, analysis and machine learning.
 - Other skills like **R** for it's robust statistical analysis capabilities, **AWS** for scalable data storage, processing, and deployment and **Tableau** for data visualisation, are also essential for a data scientist role.